-- The prevailing winds in the area are from the north, southwest and southeast. - Operation of the existing plant has generally not caused adverse odour impacts in the local community based on historical records which showed typically only one or less complaints per year.
-However, there was one recent year where 2 complaints were recorded.
-No odour complaints have been received since works to address odour issues were completed.
+- The prevailing winds in the area are from the north, southwest and southeast. - Operation of the existing plant has not caused adverse odour impacts in the local community based on historical records that have not revealed any complaints in the past 9 years.